 - Sometimes it is better to delay the talk for a while so that student will feel more inclined to discuss it.

 - On the rare occasions when you must use control, do so in a way that minimizes its punitive impact.

 - Sometimes, despite your every effort, you will have to control misbehavior.
 A student may be disrupting the class, despite repeated requests not to do so.
 In that case you may have to isolate the student or send him or her from the room.
 But even then your tone should be warm and regretful and you should express confidence that the two of you will eventually solve the problem together.

 C. M. Charles

-It is aligned with students' needs and the goals of education, which it always promotes and never
+- Align actions with students' needs and the goals of education, which should always promote and never contravene.

-It is collaborative.
-Teacher and students work together to establish and conduct class agreements
+- Collaborate.
+Teacher and students work together to establish and conduct class agreements and procedures.

-It emphasizes self-control and helps everyone assume greater responsibility for their own behavior.
+- Emphasize self-control and help everyone assume greater responsibility for their own behavior.